eon01/awesome-chatgpt/README.md

 <!-- [![Kala](img/kala-ML-AI-Weekly-Newsletter.png)](https://faun.dev/newsletter/kala) -->

+## 🛍️ Show off your love for all things TECH
+If you're seeking a cozy sweatshirt to wear during your extended coding sessions or a mug to exhibit your passion for programming, [you can find it all here](https://bytevibe.co/)

 ## 💌 Sponsorship

 If you would like to sponsor this project, please contact me at aymen at faun dot dev.